Skip to main content

 Written by Ilya Krukowski

-This technique allows developers to populate languages with placeholder content in preparation for the actual translation work by translators.
+This technique is handy for developers who want to fill in placeholder content before the actual translation work begins.

-For instance, after pseudolocalization, the term "Account Settings" might appear as [!!! Àççôûñţ Šéţţîñĝš !!!].
+For example, after pseudolocalization, "Account Settings" might appear as [!!! Àççôûñţ Šéţţîñĝš !!!].

 Applying pseudolocalization

-To get started, proceed to Lokalise and open your project.
-Then, choose the keys that you want to apply pseudolocalization to by ticking the checkboxes next to their names:
+To get started with pseudolocalization, head over to Lokalise and open your project.
+Select the keys you want to pseudolocalize by ticking the checkboxes next to their names.
+Then, from the bulk actions menu, choose the Pseudolocalize action.

-Pseudolocalization will be performed using the base language values therefore it cannot be applied to the base language itself.
-Moreover, it will be applied only to the currently displayed languages.
-To hide or reveal a language, tick or untick checkboxes in the languages dropdown:
+Pseudolocalization uses the base language values, so it can't be applied to the base language itself.
+Also, it only applies to the languages currently displayed.
+To choose which languages are shown, simply tick or untick the checkboxes in the languages dropdown.

-• Increase length, % — enter a number if you'd like to increase the length of the pseudolocalizes string relative to the original text.
-This is very useful when pseudolocalizing into languages that are known to be longer than the source language (i.e. German is generally around 30% longer than English).
+• Increase length, % — enter a number here to increase the length of the pseudolocalized string relative to the original text.
+This is useful when pseudolocalizing into languages that tend to be longer than the source language (for example, German is usually about 30% longer than English).

-• Add brackets — it is recommended that brackets are added to psuedolocalized strings so they are easier to spot in the app/on the website.
-This option will enclose the resulting string in brackets with exclamation points [!!! !!!].
+• Add brackets — it's a good idea to add brackets to pseudolocalized strings so they stand out more in the app or on the website.
+This option will enclose the resulting string in brackets with exclamation points, like [!!! !!!].

 Once you are ready, click Proceed.